Uniqueness of Lp Minkowski problem in the supercritical range: Kernel Property and closedness of

 with respect to $p_0\in{\mathbb{R}}$ and positive function $f_0\in C^{\alpha}({\mathbb{S}}^n)$, there exist a small constant $\varepsilon_0>0$ and a relative large constant $\sigma_0>0$ depending only on $n, p_0, K_0$, such that for any pair $(p,f)$ satisfying

 the possible solution $h$ of \eqref{e6.4} with respect to $(p,f)$ satisfies

 \end{lemm}

-\begin{proof} By {\it a-priori} Theorem \ref{t1.5}, the conclusion of this lemma is clearly true since the limit of solutions is also a solution.
+\begin{proof} By {\it a-priori} Theorem \ref{t1.5}, the conclusion of this lemma is clearly true since the limit of solutions is also a solution by the continuity of the Monge-Amp\`{e}re operator under $C^{2,\alpha}$-convergence.
 If \eqref{e6.6} does not hold true, a contradiction will occur with respect to the fact that $K_0$ is isolated. \end{proof}

 \begin{lemm} Letting $K_0$ be an isolated solution (after modulus rotations) of \eqref{e6.4} with respect to $p_0\in{\mathbb{R}}$ and positive function $f_0\in C^{\alpha}({\mathbb{S}}^n)$, there will be a small constant $\varepsilon_1>0$ such that \eqref{e6.4} admits a solution $h$ closing to $h_{K_0}$, with respect to any pair $(p,f)$ satisfying